Paulina Dudek

-Paulina Dudek (born 16 June 1997) is a Polish professional footballer who plays as a centre-back for Division 1 Féminine club Paris Saint-Germain, which she captains, and the Poland national team.
+Paulina Dudek (born 16 June 1997) is a Polish professional footballer who plays as a centre-back for Première Ligue club Paris Saint-Germain and the Poland national team.

 Club career

 Dudek is a youth academy graduate of Stilon Gorzów Wielkopolski.
 She joined Medyk Konin prior to the 2014–15 season and went on to win three consecutive Ekstraliga titles with the club.
 On 7 May 2017, she scored her first hat-trick in a 5–0 league win against AZS PWSZ Wałbrzych.
 In January 2018, she joined French club Paris Saint-Germain.

 International career

 Dudek captained Poland under-17 team to victory at the 2013 UEFA Women's Under-17 Championship.
 She has also been capped by Poland national team, with appearances during 2019 FIFA Women's World Cup qualifiers.
+In June 2025, she was named in the squad for the UEFA Women's Euro 2025.